 Verification, updating or amendment of personal data will take place within 28 days of receipt of your request.

-The National Trust is not responsible for the privacy policies of third party websites.
-The National Trust advises users to read the privacy policies of other websites before registering any personal data.
+We cannot be held responsible for the privacy policies of third party websites and we advise users to read the privacy policies of other websites before registering any personal data.

-We use scannable cards to collect information on your visits.
+We use barcodes on our membership cards to collect information on your visits.
 This data includes the properties you have visited, the date that you went and your membership number.
-We will undertake customer analysis on this data to allow us to understand our supporters visiting trends.
+We use this information to understand our supporters visiting trends.

 We also use this information to make our communications to your more relevant to you.

 13. What this page tells you and how it is updated

 This page will hold the latest information regarding our privacy and fair processing notification and we will refer to it when we ask you for your consent.
 This page will be updated from time to time to reflect the latest view of what we do with your data.